T30M47/ExperimentalWork/README.md

 ```
 cd ./ExperimentalWork
 ```
-If you already are in the root folder (where the Dockerfile is located), build your docker image with:
+If you already are in the root folder (where the Dockerfile is located), build your docker image with (it takes about 250 seconds to build):
 ```
 docker build -t yourchosenname .

-# it took me about 250 seconds
 ```

-and then run the container with:
+and then run the container with (wait that "Watching for changes" sentence appears in Your terminal.):
 ```
 docker run -p 8000:8000 yourchosenname

-# wait that "Watching for changes" sentence appears in Your terminal.
 ```
 After running the container, the app should be available on URL:
 ```